 [+] We believe that it is the responsibility of the Church to take the Gospel into the entire world as a testimony to all nations (Mt.
 24:14).
 Every member in the body of Christ must play a role in building the kingdom of God, and taking the Good News to all creation, making disciples, baptizing them, and teaching them to obey everything that Jesus taught (Mt.
 28:18-20).

-We also adhere to the Lausanne Covenant which was established in 1974 when Billy Graham gathered churches and missions organizations from over 150 nations together to focus on seeing the Gospel taken to every tribe, tongue, people, and nation.
+We also adhere to the Lausanne Covenant which was established in 1974 when Billy Graham gathered churches and missions organizations from over 150 nations to focus on working together to see the Gospel taken to every tribe, tongue, people, and nation.